prashik24/Shop-Card/README.md

  i will make sure .
 hellow everyone how are u
 sab thik hai na
-how it is working here
-hello eveyone how arre you position yes yash better prashik humane how are you
+how it is working here  how are you baby hello eveyone how arre you position yes yash better prashik humane how are you